anttiluode/AnttisBrain/README.md

 - **The antisymmetric / skew operator.** `A = (Cτ − Cτᵀ)/2` — the skew half of a lag-covariance carries temporal direction.
 In the forge it becomes the signed rotation-shear that gives each universe an arrow of time you can see in the drift of the ground.
 - **Gravitational lensing, two ways.** The fake version bends rays by `Σ m·dv/r⁴` — cheap, tunable, "looks like gravity."
 The real version integrates null geodesics through an optical metric `n = 1 + Σ rₛ/r`, recovering the exact `4GM/c²b` deflection, Einstein rings at the right radius, and photon-sphere capture.
 The GR file exists to show the difference between "looks bent" and "bends by the correct amount."

 The wider connection the theory kept circling — the **holographic** one — is most literal in the box: the walls are a boundary, the moons are a bulk, and the light that reaches your eye is the boundary seen through the bulk's curvature.
 Swapping which one carries the image and which one reflects it gives genuinely different worlds from the same geometry.
-That swap is where these go next.
+That swap is exactly what **index.html** executes, turning a spatial limitation into a fractal cascade.

 ---